dperez42/ft_Inception_Of_Things/App/README.md

+Change files and edit dockerfile, then

-docker build -t simple-nginx . docker run -ti -p 8081:80 alpine_image docker run -ti -e "APP_NAME=app1" -p 8080:80 simple-nginx
+docker build -t simple-nginx .

+docker run -ti -p 8081:80 alpine_image

+docker run -ti -e "APP_NAME=app1" -p 8080:80 simple-nginx

+UPLOAD TO DOKERHUB

 (base) Air-de-Daniel:App daniel$ docker login
 Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.